gedrutten/Portfolio/content/3580qca/Week02.md

 During the experiment, it was observed that the activities associated with traditional design - ie. generating an output; formed only a small part of the design activities.
 A significant element of the design was in the design activities highlighted as those required in the process of Transitional Design

 > Only a small portion of the roles that were explicitly observed in this exploration were related to generation of traditional forms of design outputs such as visualisations.
-Majority of the roles played by design were related to injuiry and process, in how problems and potential solutions were framed and how knowledge was acquired and synthesized.
+Majority of the roles played by design were related to injury and process, in how problems and potential solutions were framed and how knowledge was acquired and synthesized.
 (1304[^VP2040])

-The paper goes on to highlight the idea that in the short term, design as a process (as in Transitional Design) will not necessarilly be financially recognised.
+The paper goes on to highlight the idea that in the short term, design as a process (as in Transitional Design) will not necessarily be financially recognised.
 It is envisaged that these skills are most likely to be employed in large design consultancies and organisations that might be involved in public policy creation.

 They postulate though that as society begins to recognise the role of transition design in bringing multi-disciplinary teams together to tackle larger, wicked design problems, that there will be more demand for this approach to design and that academic institutions will need to adapt to ensure a supply of designers are ready for this type of role.